 - Filler –U.S. Pennsylvania Double Ligero (GR-S1), Nicaraguan (Conega, Jalapa, Pueblo Nuevo, Esteli), Dominican Republic (Olor)

 Well that is about as complex as it gets.

 The Neanderthal HN is available in a single Vitola, a 5 x 54/56 Figurado and just to make it fun, Skip decided to package them in 50 – count boxes.
 They retail currently for around $600.00/box but many sites offer 10% off on the box buy.

 To start off with, the Neanderthal HN is not a normal looking cigar.
-It is a figurado but when you think of this type of vitola you think more of perfectos or presidentes, or even pyramids where the cigar is not uniform in shape and has at least a tapered head or even head and foot.
-But in the case of the Neanderthal HN it has a taper to it but does not come to a point, it does have a slight bulge near the foot.
-In fact the cigar is finished with a flat head which makes you think about how to open it up.
+It is a figurado, but when you think of this type of vitola, you think more of perfectos or presidentes, or even pyramids where the cigar is not uniform in shape and has at least a tapered head or both head and foot.
+In the case of the Neanderthal HN it has a taper to it but does not come to a point, it does have a slight bulge near the foot.
+In fact, the cigar is finished with a flat head which makes you think about how to open it up.
 I used a punch for this review but I have read where you can use your cutter and gently rotate it around the head to take off the cap.
 In fact I am told the 50-count box comes with a razor blade to do just that.

-Continuing with the examination – the wrapper is typical Sand Andres, dark brown with some grit to it and a few noticeable veins The has aromas of hay and sweetness along with a saffron spice.
-As said, I used a punch to open it up and the cold draw was solid earthy notes with an evolving pepper on the lips and some leather.
+Continuing with the examination – the wrapper is typical San Andres, dark brown in color, with some grit to it and a few noticeable veins There are aromas of hay and sweetness along with a saffron spice.
+As mentioned, I used a punch to open it up, and gave it some cold draw puffs that offered solid earthy notes with an evolving pepper on the lips and some leather.
 Rolling it around a little more I pick of a gentle sweetness in the background.